 It’s easy to walk into an art store, see a canvas that will fit on that empty spot of the wall and know for certain that it’s the right size of canvas that you need.
 But, what about digital art?
 The canvas is the size of my screen, whether it’s small or large.
 It’s so easy to choose the wrong sizing and make a mistake.
 So, the question is, what’s a good canvas size for digital art?

-It really is as simple as choosing a canvas that’s the size of your desired final product.
+If you plan to print your work, it really is as simple as choosing a canvas that’s the size of your desired final product.
 So, if you eventually want to print an 8×10 print, make your canvas 8×10.

 We have to think about DPI, which will change the size of your canvas, even if you’re still aiming for an 8×10 print at the end of the day.